Polymer/old-docs-site/0.5/resources/tooling-strategy.md

 [Vulcanize](https://github.com/Polymer/vulcanize) is a tool to concatenate a set of web components into a single file.
 It's our current recommendation for a "build step".
 Read more about it in "[Concatenating Web Components with Vulcanize](/articles/concatenating-web-components.html)".

+## Web Component Tester - element unit-testing tool

+> web-component-tester makes testing your web components a breeze!

+[web-component-tester](https://github.com/Polymer/web-component-tester) is a tool providing a browser-based testing environment.
+Out of the box it includes support for Mocha, Chai, Async and Sinon.
+Read more about it in "[/articles/unit-testing-elements.html](Unit Testing Elements)".

 ## Debugging user agent Shadow DOM

 In Chrome, author defined Shadow DOM is inspectable using the DevTools.